 Besides your financial circumstances, your financial aid eligibility is also based on other factors.

 To be eligible for Castleton Scholarships students are expected to enroll on a full-time basis in a degree seeking program.
-Eligibility for federal aid programs, including Pell, FSEOG, Perkins Loans, Federal Work-Study and Direct Loans requires at least half-time enrollment in a degree seeking program.
+Eligibility for federal aid programs, including Pell, FSEOG, Federal Work-Study and Direct Loans requires at least half-time enrollment in a degree seeking program.